tiborpilz/k6-talk/slides.md

 [click]
 - Avid tinkerer
   - I like to play around with new technologies
-  - But also electronics - I have modded my espresso machine to be controlled by an arduino
+  - modded my espresso machine to be controlled by an Arduino
+  - Broke a lot of things in the process

 [click]
 - Automation obsessed